Demos & installations

 This year we have two types of submissions for the track - installations and demos.
-Installations are complex exhibits that require particular space, equipment or lighting conditions and have an earlier deadline (March 9th).
-Demonstrations are for self-contained exhibits with logistically simple requirements and have a later deadline (May 11th).
+Installations are complex exhibits that require particular space, equipment or lighting conditions.
+Demonstrations are for self-contained exhibits with logistically simple requirements.

 The track is open to all exploratory, provocative, innovative and ambitious contributions from industry, research, startups, maker communities, the arts, and design.
 If you have an interesting prototype, device, system, exhibit or installation, we want to know about it.
 Nordichi 2020 conference is a perfect venue for demonstrating your work to the community and beyond!